 Another app, another death.
 The biggest mistake here was partnering with the wrong people.
 We had everything we needed, except the tech ability to actually build the app, so we partnered with a new entity that was willing to build it in return for equity and the use of the code they created.
 In short, the project was delivered so late that we had burned through all of our resources, even dropping clients to focus on the app and basing the future on an ever changing release date.
 When we eventually went live, we were not able to support the app or in fact ourselves.
 It was time to go back to the drawing board.

 We decided to stop the app and focus on the agency and getting back to a stable place so we could move forward.
 Therefore, we started looking for work and that’s when we met our next challenge.

 Now, this story is much more than a blog.
 In fact, it should probably be a book called ‘Behind the Oak’.
 It was a fund-raising project that was meant to last for just a few months, but ended up being over two years.
 I travelled the world; Dubai, South Korea, Vietnam, Tokyo and more, working with a great team of 30+ people.
 I gave a lot to this project; not only my time but every idea I had and by the end I found that it was killing my creativity and stopping me from moving forward as the company was unable to move forward itself.
 I learnt a lot but it was time to leave and get back to me, the ‘commercially minded creative problem solver’ (my linkedIn caption).
 It was time to get back to the plan and back to our own space, as long as it wasn’t back with the chefs

 Powered by doughnuts

-‘Other Ed’ and I started The Cake Mix to do what we love, getting involved in small businesses and helping them to do more, move forward or understand how they can evolve.
-We are lucky to have a great team around us with Ben, Tom and Jan joining us from the previous team.
+‘Other Ed’ and I started The Cake Mix to do what we love, getting involved in start-up’s and scale-up businesses helping them to do more, move forward or understand how they can evolve.
+We are lucky to have a great team around us with Ben, Tom, Jan and Jamie joining us from the previous team.
 We have some app ideas but might stay away from loyalty this time.